liusseka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. Look in the mirror: This script sets the mode of the file hello the same as olleh's mode
 11. Directories: this script adds execute permisions to all subdirectories of the current directory for all groups, while ignoring regular files.
 12. More directories: This script creates a directory called my_dir with permissions 751 in the working directory
+13. Change group: this script changes the group owner to school for the file hello